What is an anal fistula?

 How is an anal fistula treated?

 - Filling the fistula with a special glue or plug.
 This is a newer type of treatment that closes the inner opening of the fistula.
-The doctor then fills the fistula tunnel with a material that your body will absorb over time.
+The provider then fills the fistula tunnel with a material that your body will absorb over time.

 - Reconstructive surgery or surgery that is done in stages.
 This may be an option in some cases.

 - Seton placement.
 This procedure places a suture or rubber band (seton) in the fistula that is slowly tightened.
-It lets the fistula heal behind the seton.
+It lets the fistula drain and heal behind the seton.
 It lowers the risk for incontinence.

 Anal fistulas are very common in people with Crohn’s disease.
 For those with both Crohn's disease and a fistula, medical therapy is often tried before surgery.